hchyang/PSiTE/README.md

 # Coalescent Simulator for Tumor Evolution (CSiTE)

 CSiTE is a Python program for simulating short reads for tumor samples.
-It takes a coalescent tree (in the newick format) and simulates Single Nucleotide Variants (SNVs) and Copy Number Variants (CNVs) along the history of the genealogy.
+It takes a coalescent tree (in the newick format) and jointly simulates Single Nucleotide Variants (SNVs) and Copy Number Variants (CNVs) along the history of the genealogy.
 By integrating those somatic variants into the normal genome, perturbed genome of each tumor cell can be built, which are then piped to ART to